Ashfinn/personal-website/_portfolio/portfolio-1.md

 **Check the Preview :** [Link to the App](https://imdb-sentiment-analyzer.streamlit.app/)

-This app uses a machine learning model to analyze the sentiment.
+This app uses a machine learning model to analyze the sentiment of your movie review.
 Enter a text and click "Analyze" to see if the sentiment is positive or negative.

 ## How It Works
 1. **Preprocessing**: The input review is preprocessed to remove HTML tags, punctuation, and stopwords, and then stemmed.